processone/docs.ejabberd.im/content/admin/configuration/modules.md

     Administration](https://xmpp.org/extensions/xep-0133.html)

 -   Additional custom ad-hoc commands specific to ejabberd

+Ad-hoc commands from XEP-0133 that behave differently to the XEP:

+-   `get-user-roster`: returns standard fields instead of roster items that client cannot display

+Those ad-hoc commands from XEP-0133 do not include in the response the client that executed the command:

+-   `get-active-users-num`

+-   `get-idle-users-num`

+-   `get-active-users`

+-   `get-idle-users`

+Those ad-hoc commands from XEP-0133 are not implemented:

+-   `edit-blacklist`

+-   `edit-whitelist`

+-   `edit-admin`

 This module requires [mod_adhoc](#mod_adhoc) (to execute the commands), and recommends [mod_disco](#mod_disco) (to discover the commands).